-AP Inter Results 2018 1st Year Via SMS: How Andhra Pradesh students can check subject scores through message – Here are steps
+BIEAP, AP Manabadi Inter Results 2018 1st Year Via SMS: Results declared, check scores through message

-AP Inter Results 2018 1st Year: Andhra Pradesh students are expecting the 1st year results of the AP intermediate exam tomorrow.
-The students can now get results through SMS too.
-So, students can now check the results on their mobile phones apart from the usual online method.
-The results of the first year examination is expected to be declared on April 13, 2018.
-The result will be declared officially on its website bieap.gov.in.
-However, students can now get access to the scores on the mobile phones.
+BIEAP, AP, Manabadi Inter Results 2018 1st Year Via SMS: The results of the Andhra Pradesh Intermediate exam for 1st year students is out!
+The Board of Intermediate Examination Andhra Pradesh (BIEAP) has just announced the 1st year results.
+The results can be now be checked via SMS also.
+So, apart from checking the scores on websites, students can now use their mobile phones to find out how they have fared in the examination.
+The result is officially available on its website bieap.gov.in.
+The results can also be checked at manabadi.co.in.

+CHECK: BIEAP, AP inter results 2018 1st year LIVE Updates: How to check on manabadi.com, bieap.gov.in

-AP Inter Results 2018 1st Year: How to check results via SMS-
+BIEAP, AP, Manabadi Inter Results 2018 1st Year Via SMS: How to check results via SMS-

 *Step 1: The results are available for both General and vocational category for the 1st year examination.